Elliot Anderson (footballer): International career

-Born in England, Anderson is of Scottish descent with a grandmother on his father's side born in Glasgow and later residing in Whitley Bay.
-He was a youth international for Scotland at U16, U17 & U18 level.
-He switched his allegiance back to England in March 2021, making his debut in a friendly against Arsenal U23s on 27 March 2021.
+Born in England, Anderson is of English and Scottish descent with a grandmother on his father's side born in Glasgow and later residing in Whitley Bay.
+He was a youth international for Scotland at U16, U17 and U18 level.
+He switched his allegiance to England in March 2021, making his debut in an unofficial friendly for England under-19s against Arsenal U23s on 27 March 2021.
 Anderson was selected in the Scotland under-21 squad in November 2021.
 Anderson received a second call-up for the Scotland U21 squad in March 2022, instead opting to remain with his loan club Bristol Rovers.
 Anderson made his Scotland under-21 debut on 5 June as they held group leaders Belgium to a 0–0 draw.
+He withdrew from a later Scotland under-21 squad, as he wanted to keep other representative options open.

+In August 2023, Anderson received his first call-up to the Scotland national team by head coach Steve Clarke, for a UEFA Euro 2024 qualifying match against Cyprus and a friendly against England, but pulled out due to injury.

+On 30 August 2024, Anderson received a first call up to the England U21 squad for UEFA Euro U21 qualifying fixtures against Northern Ireland and Austria.
+Elliot made a further two appearances on the 11 and 15 October 2024.
+Against Ukraine and Azerbaijan, the latter of which he scored his first goal, in a 7-0 win.

+Anderson was included in the England squad for the 2025 UEFA European Under-21 Championship.
+He scored the last goal of their quarter-final victory over Spain.
+Anderson started in the final as England defeated Germany after extra time to lift the trophy.
+His performances during the competition resulted in him being chosen by the UEFA Technical Observer panel for their team of the tournament.

+Anderson received a first senior England call-up by England manager Thomas Tuchel on 29 August 2025, for 2026 FIFA World Cup qualifiers against Andorra and Serbia.
+He made his England debut on 6 September in a 2–0 win against Andorra.